International education

 • English language intensive courses for overseas students providers.

-Across NSW universities make up the largest component of international students at about 46%, with most students studying at publicly funded institutions.
-The majority of private enrolments are at vocational and educational training and English language intensive courses for overseas students providers.
-There is roughly an even distribution of students between public and private enrolments at schools.
+Across NSW, universities make up the largest component of international students at about 46%, with most students studying at publicly funded institutions.
+Most private enrolments are at vocational and educational training and English language intensive courses.
+Public and private schools have a roughly even distribution of international students.

 Projects and initiatives